 The graduate of program can pursue a career in various fields of built environment such as

-The College of Architecture, Art and Design and Department of Architectural follow the policy established by Ajman University.
+The College of Engineering and Department of Architectural Engineering follows the policy established by Ajman University.
 A Secondary School Certificate, science section, or its equivalent with the Grade Point Average not less than B or an 70% overall average and the priority is given to students with a higher Grade Point Average or overall percentage in the following subjects.

 2801010-BUILDING MATERIALS, (3, 0, 0: 3)